Home / South America / Brazil / Paracatu

 Solar power plant in Minas Gerais, Brazil.
 Approximate location -17.34, -47.25.

 Paracatu is a 120 MW solar power station in Minas Gerais, Brazil.
-Based on its capacity (estimated), it can supply roughly 51,058 homes (estimated).
-It ranks #226 of 2,549 Brazil power plants by installed capacity.
+It is operated by Engie Brasil Energia SA.
+Based on its capacity (estimated), it can supply roughly 51k homes (estimated).
+It ranks #284 of 2,572 Brazil power plants by installed capacity.
+Commissioned in 2019, it is around 7 years old — recently built.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, solar supplies about 11.8% of Brazil's electricity; the national grid averages 110 gCO₂/kWh (88.7% low-carbon) (2025).

 51,058homes powered (est.)